Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-We next adjust the population-level regression coefficients from Eq \ref{model2} using a product of model-weights and post-stratified design-weights.
-Let $\alpha^{*}$ and $\beta^{*}$, and $\alpha_{h}^{*}$ and $\beta_{h}^{*}$, denote a set of posterior samples of population- and strata-level regression coefficients observed at a single iteration of the HMC algorithm.
-We then compute design-adjusted estimates of population-level effects, denoted as $\hat{\alpha}^{*}$ and $\hat{\beta}^{*}$, for each set of posterior samples as \begin{linenomath*}
+While the set of parameters estimated in Eqs \ref{model2:ah}-\ref{model2:bh} ($\alpha$ and $\beta$) allow us to derive an estimator of population-level trends in merchantable volume, such estimators ignore variation in the size of strata (i.e., which is known from FIA's survey design) and thus may be biased towards stratum that contain a large number of plots (as sampling intensity may vary across strata, a constant relationship between plot number and stratum size cannot be assumed).
+This bias may be addressed, however, by adjusting population-level parameters using a product of model- and design-weights \citep{little2004model}.
+Let $\alpha_{h}^{*}$ and $\beta_{h}^{*}$ denote a set of posterior samples of stratum-level regression coefficients observed at a single iteration of the HMC algorithm.
+We then compute design-adjusted estimates of population-level regression coefficients, denoted as $\hat{\alpha}^{*}$ and $\hat{\beta}^{*}$, for each set of posterior samples as \begin{linenomath*}

-\end{linenomath*} where $A_h$ is the known area of stratum $h$, and $A$ is the combined area of all strata (i.e., $A=\sum_{h=1}^H A_h$, equivalent to the combined area of estimation units).
-The values of strata-level regression coefficients from Eqs \ref{model2:ah}-\ref{model2:bh} represent deviations from population-level coefficients, and hence the expectation of strata-level effects for each set of posterior samples is obtained by $\alpha^{*} + \alpha_{h}^{*}$ and $\beta^{*} + \beta_{h}^{*}$.
-Here, model-weights are implicit in strata-level effects, arising from the hierarchical nature of the model described in Eqs \ref{model2} - \ref{model2:bhi}.
+\end{linenomath*} where $A_h$ is the known area of stratum $h$, and $A$ is the combined area of all $H$ strata (i.e., $A=\sum_{h=1}^H A_h$, equivalent to the combined area of estimation units).
+Here, model-weights are implicit in estimates of stratum-level parameters, arising from the hierarchical nature of the model described in Eqs \ref{model2:ahi} - \ref{model2:bhi}.
 In contrast, design weights are explicit, with large strata receiving more weight than small strata.
-In essence, we take an area-weighted mean of regression coefficients across strata to estimate population-level effects, thereby explicitly acknowledging features of FIA's survey design in the construction of our model-based estimator of population parameters.
+In essence, we take an area-weighted mean of regression coefficients across strata to estimate trends at the population-level, thereby explicitly acknowledging features of FIA's survey design in the construction of our model-based estimator of population parameters.

-Using our adjusted population-level regression coefficients, we derive a ``robust'' model-based estimator \citep{little2004model} of the population mean and total of merchantable wood volume in our domain of interest, denoted as $\bar{Y}^{*}$ and $\acute{Y}^{*}$ respectively, conditional on time $t$: \begin{linenomath*}
+Using our adjusted population-level regression coefficients, we derive a robust model-based estimator \citep{little2004model} of the population mean and total for our domains of interest, denoted as $\bar{Y}(t)^{*}$ and $\acute{Y}(t)^{*}$, respectively: \begin{linenomath*}